MohamadElgendy23/TargetElements/README.md

-This project allows users to toggle specific elements based on criteria they select.
-Created using the JS library called anime.js.
+This project allows users to toggle specific elements based on a number of different criteria that they can select.
+Created using the JS library; anime.js.